 Whether you’re starting in Darwin, wanting to explore the Red Centre, or gearing up for the drive from Alice Springs to Uluru, the Northern Territory has no shortage of incredible road-trip itineraries that’ll take your breath away.
 How about hitting the road for the Kakadu self-drive road trip?
-Or heading though the heartland to Devils Marbles?
-No matter what kind of driving holiday you like – you’ll find it in the NT.
+Or heading though the heartland to Karlu Karlu (the Devils Marbles)?
+No matter what kind of driving holiday you like, you’ll find it in the NT.

-The NT is world famous for its fishing, the ultimate dream being battling metre plus barramundi.
+The NT is world famous for its fishing, the ultimate dream being to battle metre-plus barramundi.
 Someone will one day be lucky enough to land the Million Dollar Fish.

-While locals wont tell you, we have managed to find best places to fish in the NT.
+While locals won’t tell you, we have managed to find the best places to fish in the NT.